Mahesh0306/mi_card1/README.md

 A new Flutter project.

 ## Getting Started
-You can find a main.dart file in lib (source code) This project is a starting point for a Flutter application.
+You can find a main.dart file in lib (source code).

+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: